Board

 League Manager

-Monica Steele has been involved in broomball for 29 years.
+Monica Steele has been involved in broomball for over 30 years.
 Not only did she play her 4 years in high school, but she loves the sport so much, she began coaching her first year out of high school.
-She has coached some really amazing girls in her 20+ years of coaching.
+She has coached some really amazing girls in her 25+ years of coaching.
 Her true pride was being able to coach her daughter after years of waiting for her to be high school aged.
 Her daughter would attend practices with her as an infant through toddler years and now she’s able to share her love of broomball with her daughter and teammates.

 Even while raising 4 kids, she was at the rink either coaching or performing her Board duties in another league every weekend.
 She held the title of League Manager for 13 years.
 It is truly a position she knows like the back of her hand, so there is no better position suited for her than League Manager for Glass City Broomball.
 She knows the sport very well and how a great league should be run.
 She has played in an adult league for several years, as well as some official co-ed broomball.
 She is committed to making this league a positive and thriving league for not only the players, but her fellow Board members, fellow coaches, referees, and spectators.